 Quizzes: To receive credit, quizzes must be completed before coming to class.
 You have the entire week to complete the quiz.
 There will be 10 quizzes in total.
-Each quiz covers material covered the week before.
-Quizzes can be accessed on your Quercus account http://q.utoronto.ca The first quiz is due before class on January 16th covering the material reviewed on January 9th.
+Quizzes can be accessed on your Quercus account http://q.utoronto.ca The first quiz is due before class on September 13th covering the material reviewed on September 6th.